 Developing a Reliable Standard for Leads

 As much as we love to talk about our wildly successful clients, not everyone experiences the same level of success.
 If you judge your South Dakota residential firm by the standards of a Houston storm roofer, you’re always going to come up disappointed.
-On the other hand, you can earn outstanding lead numbers in the right city, with the right marketing!
+But, on the other hand, you can earn outstanding lead numbers in the right city with the proper marketing!

-Let’s walk through how you can develop a dependable estimate of lead potential.
+Let’s walk through how you can develop a reliable estimate of lead potential.

 Step #1: Estimate the Size of Your Market